Contact Lens Care

-Ocular shingles are also known as ophthalmic herpes zoster or herpes zoster ophthalmicus.
-It is a disease which causes a painful rash to appear in or around the eye.
+Shingles of the eye are also known as ophthalmic herpes zoster or herpes zoster ophthalmicus.
+It is a viral infection which causes a painful, blistering rash to appear in or around the eye.
 Shingles commonly affect the body more than the eyes and are caused by the varicella-zoster virus, which is the same virus responsible for chickenpox.

 While you can't get chickenpox in your eye, the same virus which causes chickenpox can cause shingles which you can get in your eye.